bilal-grvn/bilal-grvn/README.md

 #### *I am Bilal from Turkey and am a PhD student at mechatronics engineering.*
 - 👨‍🏫 I am a visiting researcher at Liverpool John Moores University
 - 🧑‍💻 I have been working on ROS based path planning.
 I have been realizating my works on Autonomous Mobile Robot (AMR) that mine designed.
-- ⚡️ I have been imğroving myself ROS, Python, Qt Designer, MySQL, SqLite, React Native.
+- ⚡️ I have been improving myself ROS, Python, Qt Designer, MySQL, SqLite, React Native.